What's New in Office 2013:

 BTS has made it possible for you to now download Office 2013 for Windows computers as well as Office 2011 for Apple computers at home.
 To download the software you will need to visit:

-https://fgcu.onthehub.com/ If you would a copy of Office 2011 for the Mac, please call our Helpdesk at extension 1188.
+https://fgcu.onthehub.com/ for any questions, please call our Helpdesk at extension 1188.

 BTS will be updating their training catalogue to reflect the new Office upgrade.
 Please check our training page for the current offerings and revisit regularly for updates on Office 2013 training's.